TSB bosses set for showdown with MPs

 The session comes as some customers battled problems with scheduled payments and online banking on Tuesday.

-One customer's savings account claimed his balance had been minus £1.1m.
+One customer's savings account showed his balance had been minus £1.1m.

 TSB chief executive Paul Pester will be one of three bank chiefs giving evidence to Parliament later on Wednesday.